HyperCells/HyperCells.github.io/source/contents/Tutorials/Flat-bands.md

 </div>
 <br></br>

 We can proceed anologously to the hyperbolic Lieb lattice in **Mathematica**, we omitt the detailed specificities which can be found in the downloadable files.
-As such, let us visualize the {math}`\{8,3\}` kagome lattice:
+As such, let us visualize the {math}`\{8,3\}`-kagome lattice:

 ```Mathematica
 VisualizeModelGraph[pcmodelKagome,